kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 These methods are much simpler than table or collection view data sources; you have a number of stickers, and a sticker for a particular index.

-Build and run, and choose to launch into the Messages app.
+Build and run on the iPhone 6S simulator, and choose to launch into the Messages app.
 Tap the **Apps** button and you'll need to scroll all the way to the right to find your new app.
 Wait a moment for the simulator to launch your app, and eventually you'll see the following:

 ![bordered iphone](images/Stickerlicious1.png)